Vekkby/osjpub/README.md

 But how do we that exactly?
 Let's try and break that down even further.

 ## Sending ObjectScript code to IRIS
 To begin with, we have to send our piece of code to IRIS.
-This is where IRIS Native API comes in.
+This is where [IRIS Native API for Python](https://irisdocs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=PAGE_PYTHON_NATIVE) comes in.

 All we have to do is import ```irisnative``` package, then establish a connection: